An adaptive strategy for sequential designs of multilevel computer experiments: Multilevel adaptive sequential design of computer experiments (MLASCE)

 Let us define the ``score'' $\gamma_{l,N_{l}}$ by

-where $a_{l}$ is a tuning parameter which decides the degree of penalty of cost $t_{l}$.
-It takes positive value up to $t_{l}$ and smaller value means less emphasis on that level.
+where $a_{l}$ is a tuning parameter that decides the degree of the penalty of the cost $t_{l}$.
+It takes a positive value up to $t_{l}$ and a smaller value means less emphasis on that level.
 The idea is to see the score as a benefit of running $\delta_{l}$ weighted by its cost $t_{l}$.
 This kind of heuristic strategy is widely proposed as a feasible solution to the nonlinear knapsack problem such as in \cite{marsten1978hybrid,bretthauer1995nonlinear, d2011heuristic}.

-$a_{l} = t_{l}$ may be recommended as a first attempt since too much emphasis on cheaper simulations would occur if the computational costs are hugely different.
+We would recommend $a_{l} = t_{l}$ (the maximum value of $a_{l}$) as a first attempt.
+If the computational costs $t_{l}$ of the simulations of the higher levels are much more expensive than those of the lower levels and tiny values of $a_{l}$ are set for those of the higher levels, this would lead to very small scores for these higher levels due to the small $\frac{a_{l}}{t_{l}}$.
+As a result, too much emphasis on the cheaper simulations would occur.
 As we shall see later, another existing strategy of sequential design \cite{le2015cokriging} yields inefficient emulators for the same reason.
-Even if the lower levels of $\delta_{l}(x)$ are not emphasized by $a_{l}$, $\|m_{l,N_{l}}^{\delta_{l}}\|_{\mathbb{H}_{l}}^{2}$ (hence $\gamma_{l,N_{l}}$) tends to take smaller values for higher levels $l$ since $\delta_{l}(x) = y_{l}(x) - y_{l-1}(x)$ becomes closer to $0$.
-In other words, our algorithm with $a_{l} = t_{l}$ automatically tends to emphasize lower levels of simulations since the fact $y_{l}(x) \simeq y_{l-1}(x)$ for a bigger $l$ gives $\gamma_{l,N_{l}}$ a smaller value.
-In the case that $y_{l}(x)$ behaves very differently than $y_{l-1}(x)$ does, which can happen in fluid dynamics simulations with kinky movements, a wisely chosen weight $a_{l}$ may improve the algorithm.
+Our algorithm with $a_{l} = t_{l}$ for every $l$ (the score $\gamma_{l,N_{l}}$ becomes $|\|m_{l,N_{l}}^{\delta_{l}}\|_{\mathbb{H}_{l}}^{2} -\|m_{l,N_{l}-1}^{\delta_{l}}\|_{\mathbb{H}_{l}}^{2}|$) automatically tends not to pick up the higher levels of simulations too frequently since we would expect that $y_{l}(x) \simeq y_{l-1}(x)$, hence $\delta_{l}(x) \simeq 0$, for a bigger $l$, which implies the overall difference between the two high-fidelity simulations is small, and $\gamma_{l,N_{l}}$ takes a smaller value accordingly.
+In the case that $y_{l}(x)$ behaves very differently than $y_{l-1}(x)$ does, which can happen in tsunami dynamics simulations with kinky movements, a wisely chosen weight $a_{l}$ may improve the algorithm.

 The available computational budget is denoted as $T$, often the available computational time.
 We have to pay the computational cost $t_{l}$ for running $\delta_{l}$ and $T$ is updated to $T-t_{l}$ accordingly if it is run.
 We repeat this process until the computational budget depletes.
 The score $\gamma_{l,N_{l}}$ is used for computing the potential reduction in every level.
 We choose the level where $\gamma_{l,N_{l}}$ is the largest.
 It should be noticed that $\delta_{l}$ cannot be run if $t_{l}$ becomes larger than $T$.
 Thus, we have to grasp which computer simulations are available at each step.
 The summary of our strategy, MLASCE, is as follows.